What to Wear for a Professional Headshot: 10 Best Practices [2026]

 With these tips in mind, you're ready to make a great first impression—just smile, sit up straight, and let your outfit do the rest!

-So whether you’re updating LinkedIn, applying for a new position, or enhancing your company profile, Aragon makes it simple to get a polished, professional headshot every time.
+Whether you're updating LinkedIn, applying for a new position, or enhancing your company profile, Aragon makes it simple to get a polished, professional headshot every time—no outfit stress required.